 Confirm moving day bookings

-Confirm the removalist booking to ensure everything is set.
+Confirm the moving company booking to ensure everything is set.
+Decide whether you want to take removals insurance.

 Organise your electricity and other services

-Contact us at least four days before moving to arrange for electricity and gas to be connected at your new address.
+Contact us at least four days before moving to get your electricity and gas to be connected at your new address.

 Inform people of your change of address

+Create a change of address checklist, including such essentials as updating your driving licence.
+Check what you can change online, and what needs to be done in person.
 Contact service providers, including financial institutions and your tax agent, to advise them of your change of address.
-Tell your friends your new address too.
+Tell your friends, too.

 Check the weather and anything requiring repairs